-A segregated parking area on site has been established (see Appendix C- Site Logistics) to reduce impact on the local community of site operatives car parking on roads nearby.
+A segregated parking area on site has been established (see Appendix C- Site Logistics) to reduce impact on the local community of site operative's car parking on roads nearby.
+There will be ample car parking space on site thus avoiding the need for parking on adjacent highways.